Tag: best colored pencils

 Faber-Castell Polychromos colored pencils review

-In this article you’ll find information about Faber-Castell Polychromos colored pencils and my experience using them on various drawing papers.
+In this article you’ll find information about one of the best professional colored pencils, Faber-Castell Polychromos, and my experience using them on various drawing papers.
 I’m not an affiliate and I write reviews of art supplies I actually use in my drawings.
 Below you’ll find the Polychromos lightfastness ratings as well as some of my colored pencil drawings made with these colored pencils.

 polychromos colored pencil drawing